dart-code-checker/dart-code-metrics/website/docs/rules/common/prefer-match-file-name.md

 ## Description {#description}

-Warns if the file name does not match the name of the first public class in the file or a private class if there are no public classes.
+Warns if the file name does not match the name of the first public class / mixin / extension / enum in the file or a private one if there are no public entries.

 ### Config example {#config-example}